robstoll/atrium/README.md

 </details>

 # Roadmap

-I plan that Atrium is going to support in the future:
+I plan that Atrium is going to support certain features in the future.
+Following a rough plan (no guarantees).

+## 0.8.0
-- platform JS (I will turn Atrium into a multi-platform project)
+- turn Atrium into a multi-platform project, supporting JS next to JVM
+- see if I could further improve error reporting in the IDE with the help of opentest4j exceptions.

+## 0.9.0

+- fix verbosity issues in conjunction with feature assertions and explanatory assertion groups.
-- A sophisticated assertion builder for `toBeWithErrorTolerance` for floating point numbers (so that once could extend it with `relativeOf`, `positiveOf` etc.)
+- A sophisticated assertion builder for `toBeWithErrorTolerance` for floating point numbers (so that one could extend it with `relativeOf`, `positiveOf` etc.).

+## 0.10.0 (or 1.0.0)

-- Generating testing reports in html
+- Generating testing reports in html.
-  - generate multiple reports in the same test run
+  - generate multiple reports in the same test run.
   - extension for Spek so that reporting includes the `describe`, `it` etc.

+## 0.11.0 (or 1.1.0)

-- Inclusion of mockito's verify (so that it appears in the report as well)
+- Inclusion of mockito's verify (so that it appears in the report as well).

 Are you missing something else?
 [Feature Requests](https://github.com/robstoll/atrium/issues/new?title=[Feature])